potnurupavan51/Gemini_GenAI_QA/README.md

 This Streamlit application demonstrates a simple question-answering system powered by Langchain and the Google Gemini 1.5 Pro model.
 You can ask the chatbot any question, and it will use the Gemini model to generate a response.

+Google's Gemini 1.5 Pro as the language model

+LangChain to structure the prompt

+Streamlit to create the web-based user interface

 ## Prerequisites

 Before running the application, ensure you have the following installed: